ARM-software/AVH-SystemModeling/EchoCanceller/Documentation/BLOG.md

 ## Introduction

 This blog illustrates how to deploy a tinyML keyword spotting application on an embedded system with echo cancellation.
 I will demonstrate how to solve common challenges that might occur during development.
-This demo runs on [Arm Virtual Hardware](https://www.arm.com/products/development-tools/simulation/virtual-hardware) connected to a digital twin.
+This demo runs on [Arm Virtual Hardware](https://www.arm.com/products/development-tools/simulation/virtual-hardware) connected to a model of the external world.

 ### Keyword Spotting